smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *Portal template ID and portal type*

 Each Smint.io Portals portal template has an ID that is being defined by the developer of the portal template.
-Please prefix your portal template IDs by your domain (e.g. *smintio-* or *smint-io-*) to avoid ID clashes.
+Please prefix your portal template IDs by your partner ID (e.g. `smintio-`) to avoid ID clashes.
 On top of that it is assigned to a portal type.
 There is a predefined list of portal types (see below) which is maintained by Smint.io.
 If you need an additional portal type, please get in touch.